Doping in Russia: Stripped Olympic medals

-Due to doping violations, Russia has been stripped of 43 Olympic medals – the most of any country, nearly four times the number of the runner-up, and almost a third of the global total.
+Due to doping violations, Russia had been stripped of 43 Olympic medals in 2019 – the most of any country, nearly four times the number of the runner-up, and almost a third of the global total.
 It was the leading country in terms of the number of medals removed due to doping at the 2002 Winter Olympics (5 medals), the 2006 Winter Olympics (1 medal), the 2008 Summer Olympics (14 medals), the 2012 Summer Olympics (15 medals), 2014 Winter Olympics (4 medals) and the joint most at the 2004 Summer Olympics (3 medals) and the 2016 Summer Olympics (1 medal).
 The 43 revoked medals include 12 Golds, 20 Silvers, and 11 Bronzes.
 This does not include other medals stripped from Russian associated Olympic teams.
+By 2021, the total number of stripped medals increased to 51.

 Hashtag controversy

 According to Reuters, Russian trolls were involved in spreading the Twitter hashtag #NoRussiaNoGames following the announcement from IOC that Russia was suspended from the 2018 Winter Olympics.
 One of the accounts identified by Reuters as driving activity around #NoRussiaNoGames was @ungestum, which lists its location as the Russian city of Orenburg.
-The account has sent 238 tweets consisting of just the hashtag to other users since the ban was announced, indicating that these were computer-generated.
+The account had sent 238 tweets consisting of just the hashtag to other users since the ban was announced, indicating that these were computer-generated.
 The campaign was also highly promoted by a group of at least five accounts which tweeted the hashtag numerous times along with the links that were not related to Russian-language news articles, and repeatedly reposted tweets from each other.
 One of those accounts, @03_ppm, has sent at least 275 such tweets.